 Tinel’s test involves tapping the nerve just behind the medial malleolus (bony bit on the inside of the ankle) with a rubber hammer.
 The test is positive if it triggers pain or tingling in your foot.

-A doctor may inject the area with a local anesthetic.
+A doctor may inject the area with a local anaesthetic.
 If your pain is temporarily eliminated because of the pain-killing injection, then this is a good indication that you have lateral plantar nerve entrapment.

 Nerve conduction tests are also sometimes used to help diagnose nerve entrapments.